MrSkwiggs/DataDog/WatcherSDK/README.md

 The package currently only supports iOS.
 For the CPU & Memory metric providers, supporting MacOS for instance would not be an issue.
 The battery metric provider however relies on `UIDevice`.
 MacOS support could be added by providing an OS-specific implementation by using the `#if canImport(UIKit)` or `#if canImport(IOKit.ps)` directive.

+Additionally, the package always, unconditionally schedules background tasks.
+Some users might not want this, so perhaps a good solution would be to allow them to pass a `Bool` when calling `.configure(_:)` to let them specify whether or not they want to make use of background tasks.